 During our conversation, I asked a specific question.
 "If an accounting professional only has the bandwidth to read one of your seven books over the next six months, which book do you recommend?"

 His answer, "Read the 8th!"
 The latest book, Time's Up!: The Subscription Model for Professional Firms, is due out this fall.
 In the Ron Baker and Paul Dunn collaboration, you will learn how to create and capture more value in your business, with a focus on relationships and lifetime customer value.
-Times Up! can be pre-ordered here and will be available this fall
+Times Up! will be available this fall.

 Other books by Ron Baker include: